jphong125/stellaapic/Writerside/topics/Get-Cason-Icon-List.md

 # Get Cason Icon List

 ## Overview
-Using this method Casino Operator will get icons list for the games :
+Using this method Casino Operator will get icons list for the games.

 ## API URL
 Requested get a list of game URL will be notified individually, for security reasons.